 Enter Promo Code AGRE6207 at checkout for any current Workamper promotional bonuses!

-For the serious workamper, WKN Platinum membership offers all of the above, plus: Discounted Event Pricing, and discount coupons for the Workamper News Store and National RV Training Academy course.
+For the serious workamper, WKN Platinum membership offers all of the above, plus Verified Work History on your resume.
+Add this shining star to your resume for and also get: Discounted Event Pricing, and discount coupons for the Workamper News Store and National RV Training Academy course.
 Get Platinum with Promo Code: AGRE6207

 Workamping at Amazon

 The Amazon Camperforce program hires temporary staff to help during peak seasons at their regional distribution warehouses throughout the country.
 Assignments usually begin in early Fall and last through December 23rd.
 Amazon has facilities located in Campbellsville, KY, Coffeyville, KS, Fernley, NV, or Murfreesboro, TN.